 - In Sinfest the devilgirl Pebbles thinks Jay-Z and Jesus are the same person, quoting lyrics from one of his raps as scripture.
 She also thinks Santa and Satan are the same, In later strips Seymour can be found preaching from the Gospel of Voltron although whether he considers Voltron an apostle of Jesus or an aspect of same is a little unclear.

-- In Nineteen Eighty Three Doomsday, a minority of people in the Republic of Lincoln seem to worship Abraham Lincoln as a deity.
+- In 1983: Doomsday, a minority of people in the Republic of Lincoln seem to worship Abraham Lincoln as a deity.
 However normal circumstances that bring this about are subverted: the cult seemed to have formed because "the people are desperate for any piece of old America, no matter how small."

 - There's also the "Cult of the Once and Future King," in New Britain, which worships King Arthur and the British Royal Family as divine.
 It's practically a step away from turning the British Empire itself into a god.

-- In the South Park episode "The Wacky Molestation Adventure", the children of South Park manage to send of all adults on false molestation charges.
-Later, in the ruins of the town, they are seen worshipping a statue made of trash that is supposed to represent "The Great Provider", a supreme being that provides them food and shelter (as a faint memory of what their parents did for them).
-Played for Laughs when we find out it's been only one week since all adults have left.
+- In the South Park episode "The Wacky Molestation Adventure", the children of South Park manage to send all adults to jail on false molestation charges.
+And of course, Social Services Does Not Exist.
+Later, in the ruins of the town, the children are seen worshipping a statue of John Elway made of trash that is supposed to represent "The Great Provider", a supreme being that provides them food and shelter (as a faint memory of what their parents did for them).
+Played for Laughs when we find out it's been only a week since all adults have left.